-" I was in the trenches the night I came in with our draught; it rained without coasing.
-By the next afternoon four of them were dead, and since then, out of 120 men, 42 are buried.
-Now they allow no new arrivals to go in the trenches for the first week.
-The 46th and 57th, too, have suffered very much; but for the last rumour that iron houses are coming out from England, but I am afraid they will be too late for any good.
-The We quote, almost entire, a letter from "An Officer return, a few days ago, of men fit for duty in the whole leaving 8060 to relieve them.
+" I was in the trenches the night I came in with our to go in the trenches for the first week.
+The 46th and 57th, too, have suffered very much; but for the last but I am afraid they will be too late for any good.
+The We quote, almost entire, a letter from "An Officer return, a few days ago, of men fit for duty in the whole The following is an extract from a letter of a who has been mentioned for Distinguished Conduct British army was 17,060, of whom 9000 were on duty, leaving 8060 to relieve them.
 We are undertaking the siege of a town with a garrison of 45,000 men, our rear and flank menaced with a force of 40,000 more.
 They are superior in guns, position, and everything else, are living in houses, well supplied with clothing, food, and everything necessary for the preservation of health, while we are obliged to keep our men, who were until the last week nearly naked, without a shirt on their backs, a shoe or sock on their feet, exposed to the wet and cold for twelve hours at a time in the trenches, ancle-deep in the slush, and, when, in the advanced works, unable to move or stand upright from the constant fire of the Russians.
 Can it be wondered that these men should say that they would rather die than go back to the miserable camp?
 The tents all leak, and the men are lying fifteen together in a place where no English gentlemen would put their pigs.
-The only rations are salt meat, and of that for some time they have only had half quantities.
+The only ra-tions are salt meat, and of that for some time they have only had half quantities.
 The pitiful gill of rum even can be seldom issued regularly.
-The Commissariat do all they can, I believe; but the wear and tear of animal power dragging up those dreadful arabas is so great, with the roads as they have been-two feet deep in the heaviest clay, -that without a constant importation, we shall be brought to a stand-still; forage, too, is very scarce, and the wretched animals are dying all over the country.
+The Commissariat do all they can, I believe; but the wear and tear of animal power dragging up those dreadful arabas is so great, with the roads as they have been-two feet deep in the heaviest clay,-that without a constant importation, we shall be brought to a stand-still; forage, too, is very scarce, and the wretched animals are dying all over the country.
 The Turkish drivers are dying fast.
 I see no end to matters till we send an army of 70,000 men to Perekop, for supplies of every description are continually coming in.